-In addition, the investment universe of the Sub-fund is built according to specific criteria into the overall SPICE methodology (see next item on binding elements of the investment strategy).
+The investment universe of the Sub-Fund is built according to a minimum SPICE rating (3/5), but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).

 The SPICE methodology also contributes to analyzing a company's exposure and/or contribution to the United Nations Sustainable Development Goals (SDGs).